dsa-ou/algoesup/docs/deepnote-reference.md

 ## Members

-A member is a DeepNote user associated with a particular workspace.
+A member is a Deepnote user associated with a particular workspace.

 When a user is a member of a workspace, they typically have access to all the projects within that workspace, but the access permissions can be adjusted.